RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+I followed up the stairs with a new type of apple that Jess got me... not sure what it was.
+Started with a `c` I think.
+But it was better than the honey crisps.

 ## #3

 Then was the big one, I had to tackle stairs again.
 This morning was SUPER hard